loopandlearn/LoopFollow/readme.md

 ### Build using Mac/Xcode

-Loop Follow can be using a Mac computer with Xcode as described below (tersely) or with more detail using the Build-Select script, see [Loop and Learn: Build-Select Script](https://www.loopandlearn.org/build-select) or [LoopDocs: Build Select Script](https://loopkit.github.io/loopdocs/build/step14/#build-select-script) and choose to build Loop Follow.
+Loop Follow can be built using a Mac computer with Xcode as described below (tersely) or with more detail using the Build-Select script, see [Loop and Learn: Build-Select Script](https://www.loopandlearn.org/build-select) or [LoopDocs: Build Select Script](https://loopkit.github.io/loopdocs/build/step14/#build-select-script) and choose to build Loop Follow.

 1. Open Terminal
 2. copy/paste this code into terminal and hit enter: